jelera/module-one-final-project-guidelines-chicago-web-career-040119/README.md

-# Starflights.com Booking App
+# Travel Flight Booking CLI App

 ## Overview

-Welcome to **Starflights.com**!
 You can create a profile, research destinations and book a flight for your next trip!

 ## Instructions